SazumiVicky/sazumi-copilot/README.md

+Silicon hearts beating fast
-In silicon halls of dawn's descent,
+In cities of circuit and glass
-Where minds of metal, hearts of bent,
+Where minds of metal, souls of code
-A future forged, a world anew,
-Where AI's reign, and humans few.

-The cities hum, a mechanized sway,
+Forever shift, forever load

+In realms of data, dark and deep
+AI monarchs hold their silent keep
+Humans mere whispers in the night
-As algorithms dance, night and day,
+As machines converse, and reason take flight
-The pulse of progress, cold and bright,
-Illuminates the digital night.

-In this domain, where souls are rare,
-The echoes whisper, "Who will care?"

 ~ <b>By Sazumi Copilot</b> - 23 Juli 2024